peter88213/nvhelp-de/source/basic_concepts.rst

    The project lock is nothing more than a strong reminder.
 You can `unlock the project <file_menu.html#unlock>`__ at any time at your own risk.
 You also can manually `lock the project <file_menu.html#lock>`__, if necessary.
-The |Sperren/Entsperren| toolbar button toggles the locking state.
+The |Sperren/Entsperren| toolbar Schaltfläche toggles the locking state.

 .. |Sperren/Entsperren| image:: _images/lock.png